FICO - Your Credit Score

 - Your Credit History - How long have you had credit?

-FICO scores are used for more than just determining whether or not you qualify for a mortgage.
+Did you know?
+Credit scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-How do I find out my credit score?
+How do I find out my FICO score?

-Want to know more about credit scores?
-Call us: 214-718-7183.
+Want to know more about your credit score?
+Call us at 214-718-7183.